- Introduction

 Introduction

-Consider the Coca-Cola case for instance.
+Consider the Coca-Cola case, for instance.
 If Coca-Cola had used patent protection for safeguarding its drink formula, it would have been protected only for a limited time and wouldn’t have been a secret anymore.
-Thus the company definitely wouldn’t have been as wealthy and successful as it is now and would have lost its popularity only by choosing the wrong method of protection.
+Thus, the company definitely wouldn’t have been as wealthy and successful as it is now and would have lost its popularity only by choosing the wrong method of patent protection.

-So that’s how important it is to choose a suitable method of protection.
+So, that’s how important it is to choose a suitable method of IP protection.
 A wrong choice would turn a giant company into a big loss.
 Conversely, the right one can guarantee your business protection and make it a great success.

 Case Study Involving Disclosure of Patent and Trade Secrets